Skip to main content

 Commonwealth Director of Public Prosecutions

-The Commonwealth Director of Public Prosecutions prosecutes alleged offences against Commonwealth law.
-This includes Commonwealth offences alleged to involve fraudulent conduct.
+The Commonwealth Director of Public Prosecutions is responsible for prosecuting offences against Commonwealth law.

 Australian National Audit Office

 The Australian National Audit Office conducts performance audits of Commonwealth entities.
-This may include entities’ fraud control arrangements.
+This may include entities’ fraud and corruption control arrangements.

 Australian Institute of Criminology